ENERGY & ENVIRONMENT

 |Year||PA Unconventional Production (mcf)||CH4 Emissions (tons)||Tons CH4 / MMcf produced|

-Much like oil, natural gas is a gaseous form of petroleum created from the remains of prehistoric plants and animals, hence the name: fossil fuels.
-Fossil fuels are categorized as a finite resource, and though there is a limited amount, that amount is enormous.
+Natural gas is a naturally ocurring hydrocarbon formed from the remains of prehistoric plants and animals, hence the name: fossil fuels.
 Energy producers continuously identify new fossil fuel reserves and develop new technologies that enable the recovery of oil and gas from deposits previously deemed inaccessible.
 According to the Institute for Energy Research, it estimated that there is enough natural gas to provide the United States with electricity for 575 years at current generation levels, or 857 years at current residential usage rates.

 The United States Environmental Protection Agency stated, "Natural gas plays a key role in our nation's clean energy future.
 The U.S. has vast reserves of natural gas that are commercially viable as a result of advances in horizontal drilling and hydraulic fracturing technologies enabling greater access to gas in shale formations.
 Responsible development of America's shale gas resources offers important economic, energy security, and environmental benefits."

 Energy touches every part of our daily lives.
 It makes modern life possible and it is unrealistic to suggest that we can meet future energy needs without fossil fuels.
-Even wind and solar power are intermittent and require the energy from fossil fuels, such as natural gas, to build turbines and panels.
-For comparison, wind is 12 times more expensive than natural gas and requires 60 times the surface area, while solar is 37.5 times more expensive and requires 750 times the surface area than natural gas does.
-Furthermore, turbines are responsible for killing eagles, hawks, bats, other birds, and the disposal of solar panels, which contain toxic materials, after their 25 year life is often not considered in the energy discussion.
+Even wind and solar power are intermittent and require the energy from fossil fuels to build turbines and panels, and as a backup source.
+For comparison, it has been estimated that wind is 12 times more expensive than natural gas and requires 60 times the surface area, while solar is 37.5 times more expensive and requires 750 times the surface area than natural gas does.

 Energy is critical in providing: